JessicaBarclay/CV/README.md

 #### _Communication_

-  As a Photographer at [Noble Studios](https://www.noblestudios.co.uk/creative-product/) I created work for advertising and e-commerce, working closely with designers and marketing teams.
+  As a Photographer at Noble Studios I created work for advertising and e-commerce, working alongside designers and marketing teams.
   Communication across teams was vital, and I enjoyed supporting and gaining knowledge from my co-workers.